mikipiki123/PicoW_TCP_access_point/README.md

 ## How it works?

-The system uses a single control structure called TCP_LOCAL:␣␣ TCP_LOCAL - handles TCP,DHCP,DNS structs and and provides a single generic callback function *fn.
+The system uses a single control structure called TCP_LOCAL:
+TCP_LOCAL - handles TCP,DHCP,DNS structs and and provides a single generic callback function *fn.

 ### The module has 3 functions: